algbio/MFD-ILP/README.md

  ## 1.5 Outputs
  Each solvers outputs 2 files: the first file called "results_[CPLEX or Gurobi].txt" contains  the optimal number of $k$ flow paths and the runtime required to solve such instance, each instance is displayed in a single line; the second file called "results_[CPLEX or Gurobi]-details.txt" contains in each line the corresponding value of $w_k$ and the $k$ flow path associated with that solution, different instances are separated by "------------".

 # 2. Stand-alone solver for standard MFD

+## 2.1 Running

 Run the solver as: